Chapter 15 : The Informants

 The five students laughed and joked for a while as they ate, and Harry laughed inwardly when he noticed how unenergetic Dennis was in the morning.
 ‘Someone’s stolen your batteries, Dennis?’ he joked, and everyone laughed as the smaller boy scowled at him half-heartedly.

 Harry noted that the majority of the professors were now in attendance, as well as most of the other students.
-He was watching intently as Snape and Professor Black discussed what looked like an article in the Daily Prophet, when Ron, Hermione, Neville and Marc plopped down at the table.
+He was watching intently as Snape and Professor Black discussed an article in the Daily Prophet, when Ron, Hermione, Neville and Marc plopped down at the table.

 ‘So, what are we going to do today then?’
 Ron asked and filled a plate with whatever food he could reach in front of him.